 This process uses a laser to melt, burn, or vaporise materials that range between 0.12″ and 0.4″ in thickness, with laser cutting tending to be used more commonly to cut flat sheets of steel.
 However, due to the cuts being thin, this results in the edge of the material being burnt due to the heat of the laser during the cutting process.
 By comparison, this is where waterjet cutting comes into its own, as the process doesn’t burn the material, whilst it can be used on any material up to 250mm in thickness, whereas laser cutting can only be used on materials that are up to 25mm in thickness.

 Instead of the use of lasers, the waterjet process is carried out with pressurised water that is commonly mixed with an abrasive.
 The result is that the cuts tend to be far cleaner, leaving a fantastic edge finish.
 Also, it has to be noted that extremely small holes can also be cut using waterjet cutting, whereas this is not something that can be achieved during the laser process.

-So, here are some of the main reasons why Red Box Engineering opt to use waterjet cutting rather than lasers:
+So, here are some of the main reasons why some customers opt to use waterjet cutting rather than lasers:

 - Almost any material can be cut, including steel, alloys, titanium, stone, concrete, rubber, plastics and many more